 Donating Books or Journals

-Gifts of scholarly and professional materials have historically represented a significant element in the development of our outstanding research collections.
-We welcome individual gifts of books and journals, but due to space and staff limitations, we must be judicious in accepting large contributions.
-Donors should be aware that the materials offered may be duplicates or outside the scope of the collection.
-In this case these materials may be sold in the Library's Book Sale Shop, and the proceeds used to purchase other materials for the collections.
-Information on appraisals and tax deductions is available.
+Gifts of scholarly materials represent a significant element of our outstanding research collections.
+We welcome individual gifts of books and journals, but due to space limitation, we must be judicious in accepting large contributions and materials offered may be duplicates or outside the scope of the collection.
+In this case these materials may be sold in the Library's Book Sale Shop to support library collections.

 Make a donation directly to the Environmental Design Library using the Elizabeth Byrne Fund for the Environmental Design Library form or the Library Fund Online Gift Form.